 Most people think of the Eastern Shore as a great summertime destination—which it is.
 But we’re going to let you in on a little secret – the Eastern Shore is a hidden gem for autumn travel, and will be a perennial favorite once you’ve visited in the fall!

 The Eastern Shore is one of the last places in Virginia where the leaves turn, meaning you can enjoy fall foliage late into the season.
 Take romantic sunrise strolls on the beach, shop local at many of the boutiques and specialty shops around the area, and enjoy the peace and quiet of small town coastal Virginia.

 Shore residents have also created November Wine & Brine Month, which is a month-long celebration of Virginia oysters and wine.
 November is the month to officially celebrate the Eastern Shore’s distinct viticulture and aquaculture offerings, and tout the hyper-local benefits of growing grapes within steps of some of the best aqua farming in the country.
 A full calendar of events includes traditional Shore oyster roasts, wine & oyster festivals, wine dinners, and raw bar tastings.
 Don’t miss Chatham Vineyard’s Merroir & Terroir, a signature Wine & Brine Month event.

 Stay at the small-town chic Hotel Cape Charles, a modern hotel on charming and historic Mason Avenue.
 Or, spend your time at one of the many adorable and romantic bed & breakfasts dotted around Cape Charles, Onancock, and Chincoteague.
-If you want a cozy, warm boutique hotel experience, try the beautiful Charlotte Hotel in Onancock.

 This is a Virginia treasure you don’t want to miss.